 Does Arjuna Powder Boost Immunity?

-Yes, Arjuna helps in boosting the immunity of the body.
-Experimental studies indicate that arjuna has immunomodulatory agents, it can be a good immunomodulator and can enhance the immune response of the host.
+Yes, Arjuna helps in boosting immunity of the body.
+Experimental studies indicate arjuna as an immunomodulatory agent6Gaherwal, S., Anare, R., & Wast, N. (2014).
+Immunomodulatory Efficacy of Terminalia arjuna Against Aspicularis tetraptera in Mice., it can be a good immunomodulator and can enhance the immune response of the host.

 Is Arjuna helpful in treating piles?